Restaurant responds to backlash against anti-Trump shirts

 WESTERLY, R.I.
-(AP) — A Mexican food restaurant in Rhode Island is getting backlash for its sale of T-shirts that it says advocated impeaching President Donald Trump.
+(AP) — A Mexican restaurant in Rhode Island is getting backlash for its sale of T-shirts that it says advocated impeaching President Donald Trump.

-Wendy Carr, owner of the Westerly restaurant, says the business sold shirts with the logo, “86 45,” printed on the backs of them to raise money for political candidates.
-WJAR-TV reports restaurant staff wore the shirts on the night of Election Day.
+Wendy Carr, owner of Amigos in Westerly, says the business sold shirts with the logo, “86 45,” printed on the back to raise money for political candidates.
+The Westerly Sun , which first reported the story, says restaurant staff wore the shirts on Election Day.

 Carr says “86” means to get rid of or replace an order in restaurant lingo.
-Republican state Sen. Elaine Morgan, a critic of the shirts, says she believes the shirts are calling for violence against Trump.
+Republican state Sen. Elaine Morgan, a critic of the shirts, says she believes the shirts are calling for violence against Trump, the 45th president.

-Carr says the shirts don’t advocate harm and that the restaurant has faced threats from around the country.
+Carr says the shirts don’t advocate harm and the restaurant has received threats from around the country.
 She says the shirts won’t be sold or worn anymore.

 Most Read Nation & World Stories